usatales.com

 On Tuesday, a powerful storm system slammed Hawaii with flash floods and heavy rains for the second day, but the islands were mainly spared landslides and devastating floods.

-Honolulu was one of the most flooded locations of the state, with flooding in urban areas caused in part by blocked drains and cars crept as water gushed out of manhole covers.
+Honolulu was one of the most flooded locations in the state, with flooding in urban areas caused in part by blocked drains and cars creeping as water gushed out of manhole covers.

 The flooded street was “waist-deep” in several parts of the city as predicted by meteorologists of the National Weather Service.